Maui’s best campgrounds

 Private

 Camp Olowalu is a special place.
-It sits just off of Honoapiilani Highway a few minutes south of Lahaina with breathtaking views of the West Maui Mountains.
-Situated in a protected cove of sorts, Camp Olowalu is the perfect playground for kayaking, stand-up paddle boarding, snorkeling, and whale watching (during the winter months).
-They offer kayaking rentals on site via Kayak Olowalu.
+It sits just off of Honoapiilani Highway, a few minutes south of Lahaina.
+It has some breathtaking views of the West Maui Mountains.
+Found in a protected cove of sorts, Camp Olowalu is the perfect playground for those who are looking to do some kayaking, stand-up paddle boarding, snorkeling, and whale watching (during the winter months).
+They have kayaks for rent on site via Kayak Olowalu.

 - Drinkable water